dfall33/ece477-skee-ball/README.md

 Any and all technical documentation, including a product overview, functional specification, etc., can be found in the `docs` folder in this repository.

 ## Hardware Design
 The hardware of the project, including the schematic and PCB layout, is designed using KiCAD.
 The KiCAD project files can be found in the `hardware` folder.
-This folder also contains a Bill of Materials (BOM).

 ## Packaging Design
 The packaging for the product hardware and user interface was designed using a variety of softwares.
 The main components of the packaging design were designed using CAD.
 Relevant CAD files are contained in the `packaging` folder in this repository.